Get advice from our industry-leading experts

 A portfolio usually drifts from its target allocation over time and periodic rebalancing is required to keep it on target.
 For example, if stocks outperform bonds, an on-target 50/50 stock/bond portfolio could become a 60/40 portfolio, deviating from the target allocation and risk level.
 Keeping your portfolio balanced is a major factor in our algorithm’s decision-making process.

 Our algorithm considers tax consequences as part of the rebalancing process, and will only realize long-term capital gains if the benefits from improved diversification are sufficient to justify it.
-Additionally, our portfolio rebalance algorithm will not realize over $200 in short-term capital gains taxes.
+Additionally, our portfolio rebalancing algorithm is designed to limit realized short term capital gains to the greater of $200 or 5% of the position value.
+Exceptions may be made in the case of withdrawal requests.

 Tax-loss harvesting is an investment technique that helps save you money by deferring taxes.
 If the value of one of your investments falls, we can sell the position to realize the loss and use it to offset taxable gains elsewhere in your portfolio.
 Our algorithm will prevent wash sales that invalidate the tax loss^, and we do not require a minimum balance for this service.